 Provide your certificate issuer with your CSR file, they will generate your SSL certificate.
 Usually, this process only takes a few minutes.
 However, the process varies depending on which issuer you are going to use.

 The format of the certificate can also be different depending on the issuer.
 I got the X.509 certificate in a crt file in this case.

 Convert your private key to PEM format

 If you only need to put your certificate in the GCP load balancer, you can skip this step as it doesn’t need a PEM format certificate.
 This is for App Engine.
-I don’t get why Google can’t just let me manage all my certificate in one place and in one format.
+I don’t get why Google can’t just let me manage all my certificates in one place and in one format.
 This is actually a bit annoying.